quarto-dev/quarto-vscode/README.md

 ## Contextual Assistance

-You’ll notice a Quarto panel located at the bottom of VS Code alongside the existing Terminal and Output panels.
-This panel shows contextual assistance depending on the current cursor location:
+Execute the **Quarto: Show Assist Panel** command to show a panel in the sidebar that shows contextual assistance depending on the current cursor location:

 1. Help/documentation is shown when editing code